blakeruprecht/blakeruprecht.github.io/content/eating.md

 	- *Citrus*: lemon, lime, tomato, oranges, pineapple, chili peppers
 	- *Berries*: banana, blueberry, blackberry, kiwi, avocado
 	- *Fungi*: mushrooms, nutritional yeast
-	- *Legumes*: beans, lentils, tofu, edamame
-	- *Nuts*: cashews, almonds, walnuts, pistachios
-	- *Seeds*: sunflower, sesame, chia, hemp, flax
-	- *Grains*: pasta, rice, oats, corn, bread, tortilla
-	- *Oils*: olive oil, veggie oil
+- Misc
 	- *Spices*: kosher salt, whole black pepper, red pepper flakes, cumin, turmeric
-	- *Condiments*: salsa, hot sauce, hummus, mustard, sauerkraut
+	- *Condiments*: salsa, hot sauce, mustard, sauerkraut, pickles
-	- *Drinks*: water, coffee, tea
+	- *Drinks*: coffee, tea, beer
-- Animals
-	- *Poultry*: eggs, chicken, turkey
-	- *Fish*: tuna, salmon, trout
-	- *Red Meat*: beef, pork, bison, rabbit, liver
-	- *Dairy*: yogurt, milk, cheese, butter

 ## Anabolism
 The state of the body where it is capable of building muscle.
 In to do this, the body requires a few things: